komem3/go-diary/README.md

 # go-diary

-go-diary analys and format directory, and rewrite README.md which is written structure directory.
+go-diary is a tool for managing diaries.

 ## Usage